Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness

-Overall, the divergent representation~(sparse vs dense) between RT-based and sensitivity robustness verifies their trade-off shown in Figure~\ref{figure_3relationship} is fundamental.
-More importantly, the positive correlation of sensitivity-based and local spatial robustness, which is exhibited in Figure~\ref{figure_3relationship}, can also be explained by their similar shape-biased representation, although the latter tends to be noisy.
-We provide a sketch map in the Appendix~\ref{appendix:relationship} to illustrate their relationships.
+Overall, the divergent representation~(sparse vs. dense) between RT-based and sensitivity robustness verifies that the trade-off shown in Figure~\ref{figure_3relationship} is fundamental.
+More importantly, the positive correlation of sensitivity-based and local spatial robustness, shown in Figure~\ref{figure_3relationship}, can also be explained by their similar shape-biased representation, although the latter tends to be noisy.